2019 Saint Francis Cougars football team

-The 2019 Saint Francis Cougars football team represents the University of Saint Francis, located in Fort Wayne, Indiana, in the 2019 NAIA football season.
-They are led by head coach Kevin Donley, who serves in his 22nd year as the first and only head coach in the history of Saint Francis football.
-The Cougars play their home games at Bishop John M. D'Arcy Stadium as members of the Mid-States Football Association (MSFA) Mideast League (MEL).
+The 2019 Saint Francis Cougars football team represented the University of Saint Francis, located in Fort Wayne, Indiana, in the 2019 NAIA football season.
+They were led by head coach Kevin Donley, who served in his 22nd year as the first and only head coach in the history of Saint Francis football.
+The Cougars played their home games at Bishop John M. D'Arcy Stadium as members of the Mid-States Football Association (MSFA) Mideast League (MEL).